ericaleb97/BankSimulationGitHubFiles/README.md

 Once logged in, we will see a text box that contains the user's current balance, comprised of the initial starting balance they entered with at the moment their account was created combined with all of the deposits and withdrawls made until this point.
 For example, let's suppose Eric created his account and initially deposited $10,000.
 After time, he has deposited a total of $1,000 but has withdrawn $2,000.
 The value in the startingBalance column in the database would then be $9,000 ($10,000 + $1,000 - $2,000).

 We have two action buttons; deposit and withdraw.
-Whichever we select, the number inside of the Balance text box will reflect the amount deposited or withdrawn in real time.
-The startingBalance will be updated, and the Transaction table will show the new transactionID, userID, amount that was entered, and the date of the transaction.
+Whichever we select, the number inside of the balance text box will reflect the amount deposited or withdrawn in real time.
+The startingBalance will be updated (not the actual value in the User table, rather, the startingBalance as explained above) and the Transaction table will show the new transactionID, userID, amount that was entered, and the date of the transaction.

 ## Prerequisites